aungthurhahein/aungthurhahein.github.com/about.md

 ### Quick Bio of me
 A Burmese coder, studying & working at BKK,TH.\\
 I like to code,read, listen to music and jog.\\
 A quite solid logical mind, <a href="http://www.16personalities.com/istj-personality" target="_blank">ISTJ</a>.
-Stick to plan &process.
+Stick to plan & process.
 Love facts & information.\\
-Have XP with bioinformatics, web development, Digital Forensic.\\
+Have XP with Bioinformatics, Web Development,and Digital Forensic.\\
 Currently, writing a journal paper titled "Forensic Analysis of Chrome Incognito Mode".\\
-Believe Minalism and trying to declutter life and things around me
+Believe Minimalism and trying to declutter life and things around me

 ### Contact
 If you are interested to make a digital conversation with me, don’t hesitate to contact me via aungthurhahein[at]aol[dot]com.